NHL-leading Bruins beat Stars to end 2-game skid

 SUNRISE, Fla (AP) — William Nylander scored the go-ahead goal midway through the third period to lift Toronto past Florida.

-Auston Matthews, Kasperi Kapanen, Mark Hyman and Justin Holl also scored for Toronto.
+Auston Matthews, Kasperi Kapanen, Zach Hyman and Justin Holl also scored for Toronto.
 Frederik Andersen stopped 24 shots in his sixth straight start.

 Mike Hoffman, Noel Acciari and Mark Pysyk scored for Florida.